Abilasha2005/Ecommerce-Follow-Along/README.md

 **Milestone 29: PayPal account**
 I created a PayPal Developer account by logging into the PayPal Developer Dashboard.
 After logging in, I created a sandbox account and saved the UserID and Client ID.
 On the order confirmation page, I added two payment options using radio buttons: COD (Cash on Delivery) and Online Payment (PayPal).
 When the "Online Payment" option is selected, the PayPal button is displayed.
 In the next step, I will write the code to dynamically load and use the PayPal button for online payments.

+**Milestone 30:**
+Implemented PayPal API for online payments.Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.Added PayPal payment buttons in the order confirmation page.
+Pushed the updated code to GitHub.